Getting a Home Loan in Australia if you're living overs...

 |The property is generating rental income and capital gains||The property is solely generating capital gains|

-The right investment strategy will depend on your individual circumstances and what financial goals you want to achieve.
+The choice between positive and negative gearing for your investment property will depend on your individual circumstances and what financial goals you want to achieve.
 For example, some investors choose to have a portfolio with both negative and positive geared properties.

 Your investment strategies should be aligned to your personal circumstances and risk preferences, and you should consider consulting with a financial adviser before purchasing an investment property.

-Be sure to have a good understanding of the effects of gearing before you speak to a lender.
+You should make sure you have a good understanding of how gearing works before you speak to a lender.

-You can check out our investment property loan products and see which one will be perfect for you so you can start investing today.
+You can check out our investment property loan products, see which one will be perfect for you and start investing today.

 As Australia's leading online lender, loans.com.au has been helping people into their dream homes and cars for more than 10 years.
 Our content is written and reviewed by experienced financial experts.
 The information we provide is general in nature and does not take into account your personal objectives or needs.
 If you'd like to chat to one of our lending specialists about a home or car loan, contact us on Live Chat or by calling 13 10 90.